The Difference Between Supporting People and Carrying Them

 At first, it looks like dedication.
 Over time, it feels different.

-You start to feel tired in a way rest doesn't fix.
+You start to feel tired in a way rest does not fix.
 Irritated with people you genuinely care about.
-Unseen because no one notices what you're holding.
-You start questioning why everything seems to fall on you.
+Unseen, because no one notices what you are holding.
+You start wondering why so much keeps falling on you.

-Not because you're a bad leader.
-Because you've been absorbing more than is sustainable.
+Not because you are a bad leader.
+Because you have been absorbing more than is sustainable.

 It sounds like: